WorldWindLabs/SpaceBirds/docs/SpaceApps.md

 As part of the [SpaceApps](https://www.spaceappschallenge.org/) hackathon, SpaceBirds is given as a resource for the [Orbital Scrap Metal](https://2020.spaceappschallenge.org/challenges/sustain/orbital-scrap-metal-the-video-game-v20/details) challenge since 2019.

+**One of the requirements of the Orbital Scrap Metal challenge is to have real-world satellite information.** You can find an up-to-date dataset of all on-orbit objects in the [data folder](/data/), in three different file formats.
+These datasets may prove useful for you regardless of your software tools of choice.

 [SpaceBirds](https://worldwind.arc.nasa.gov/spacebirds/) is a web application that displays all the objects tracked in Earth orbit in real time.
 You can see a demo on its usage here.
 It's based around the [NASA WorldWind 3D globe web library](https://worldwind.arc.nasa.gov/web) and the [Satellite.js](https://github.com/shashwatak/satellite-js) library.
 It obtains the information of all the orbiting objects from a [public data source](https://www.space-track.org/) set up by the US government.
 If you want to see SpaceBirds source code, check [this point in the history](https://github.com/WorldWindLabs/SpaceBirds/tree/59b4790296e4c6c610145dd5f4119521012cf8d6) of the repository.

 Remember that using NASA WorldWind is not mandatory for you to participate in the **Orbital Scrap Metal challenge**.
 It is recommended that beginner teams create 2D games, or if you're familiar with a 3D game engine, you might prefer to use that instead with the real-world satellite data that you acquired.
 Try to stick with the tools and languages that you're familiar with.